Ajnad al-Kavkaz: Ideology

 Ajnad al-Kavkaz follows a Sunni Islamic fundamentalist and jihadist ideology, and wants to spread Islam and the Sharia worldwide.
 However, journalist Humam Issa argued that despite being jihadist, the militia was still rather "moderate" and "did not interfere in the affairs of the Syrian local community".
 The group's primary aim, however, is to remove the Russian presence in North Caucasus and to establish an Islamic state there, though Abdul Hakim al-Shishani has claimed that these goals are currently unattainable, primarily due to Russia's power.
 Instead, he believes that sooner or later a world war against Russia will break out, which would allow the North Caucasians to launch a popular, violent uprising to regain their independence from Russia.
 According to Abdul Hakim, peaceful protests and resistance, though admirable, will never be able to end the Russian rule of the North Caucasus.
 Ajnad al-Kavkaz is also critical of the economic situation in Russia, and its members believe that the Russian government uses propaganda to distract its people from the widespread economic problems.

 Despite this great focus on the eventual conquest of North Caucasus and the reverence for the Chechen Republic of Ichkeria as "glorious chapter in the history of [the Chechen] nation", Abdul Hakim claims that Ajnad al-Kavkaz is not a Chechen nationalist group.
 Instead, Ajnad al-Kavkaz regards all its activities (including the war against the Assad government) as part of a wider Muslim struggle for freedom and against Russia.
 Due to these beliefs, Abdul Hakim is very bitter about his group being labelled "terrorists" at the hands of the West.
 He says that his men do not "kill women, children, or the elderly", and that they only "want to overthrow tyranny.
-That’s all."
+That's all."
 After several Ajnad al-Kavkaz members moved to Ukraine, one of the group's commanders explained their support for mostly non-Muslim Ukraine was rooted in the fact that "every enemy of Russia is a friend of ours.
 Also, the Ukrainian people are oppressed, and Islam commanded us to support the oppressed, let alone if the oppressor is a common enemy to us".
+In 2025, Syrian members of Ajnad al-Kavkaz criticized the Syrian transitional government for undermining "jihadist goals" in favor of democracy.